carpentries-incubator/workflows-nextflow/_episodes/04-channels.md

 ## Queue channel factory

 Queue (consumable) channels can be created using the following channel factory methods.

-* of
+* Channel.of
-* fromList
+* Channel.fromList
-* fromPath
+* Channel.fromPath
-* fromFilePairs
+* Channel.fromFilePairs
-* fromSRA
+* Channel.fromSRA

 ### The of Channel factory